kyma-project/nats-manager/docs/contributor/testing.md

 As E2E tests need a Kubernetes cluster to run on, they are separate from the remaining tests.

-1. Ensure you have the Kubecontext pointing to an existing Kubernetes cluster
+1. Ensure you have the Kubecontext pointing to an existing Kubernetes cluster.

-2. Execute the E2E test
+2. Execute the E2E test.

    If NATS Manager has not yet been deployed on the cluster, run: